kodaman2/blog/_posts/2019-7-16-Another-Package-With-Cookiecutter.md

 title: Another Package with Cookiecutter
 ---

+Set your oven to 350F, or 175C in this post we will be baking a python package.
 In the previous post we've setup a basic package by manually creating the structure.
 In this post we will leverage a very cool package [Cookiecutter](https://github.com/cookiecutter/cookiecutter).
 Cookiecutter can clone the directory of another repo or even a local directory.
 You'll have a python package ready in no time.
 There is a large database of templates too, not just for python.

 ## Installing Cookiecutter